 Any individual or entity performing services for the University of Nebraska is required to provide a Certificate of Insurance, naming the Board of Regents of the University of Nebraska as an additional insured.

-The Certificate of Insurance provides proof of insured coverage for a suppler/company with limits to include $1 million per occurrence and $3 million general aggregate.
+The Certificate of Insurance provides proof of insured coverage for a supplier/company with limits to include $1 million per occurrence and $3 million general aggregate.
 University policies should be followed when procuring goods or services.
 All design, construction or maintenance services must be coodinated with and approved by University Facilities.
-This certificate must be on file in Procurement Services PRIOR to any commencement of services.
-Insurance coverage varies by service provided.
+This certificate must be on file in Procurement Services PRIOR to commencement of any services.
+Insurance coverage varies by services provided.
+Instructions for approved certificates.

 Use the Certificate of Insurance Lookup Form to see if a company has a certificate of insurance on file with us.

 Board of Regents - Contract Signature Authority

 |Dollar Amount||Signed by|